 (iv) Effect on ability to frank future dividends determined

-The payment of the fully-franked special dividend is subject to shareholder approval of the return of capital at the 2025 AGM.
+The payment of the fully-franked special dividend was subject to shareholder approval of the return of capital at the 2025 AGM.

 Return of capital (Capital Component)

-The proposed Capital Component is $1.10 per share and will be entirely capital in nature, subject to the final ruling from the ATO.
+The Capital Component was $1.10 per share and will be entirely capital in nature, subject to the final ruling from the ATO.

-The Capital Component is not eligible to participate in the Wesfarmers Dividend Investment Plan as it is not a dividend payment.
+The Capital Component was not eligible to participate in the Wesfarmers Dividend Investment Plan as it was not a dividend payment.

 Why return capital this way?

-This method is seen as the most equitable way of returning a portion of surplus capital in cash to all shareholders.
+This method was seen as the most equitable way of returning a portion of surplus capital in cash to all shareholders.

-The return of capital demonstrates Wesfarmers' commitment to efficient capital management and its focus on providing a satisfactory return to all shareholders.
+The return of capital demonstrated Wesfarmers' commitment to efficient capital management and its focus on providing a satisfactory return to all shareholders.

-What will happen to the number of shares I hold?
+What happened to the number of shares I hold?

-There will be no share consolidation as part of this capital management initiative and the number of Wesfarmers shares held by shareholders will not be affected by the return of capital.
+There was no share consolidation as part of this capital management initiative and the number of Wesfarmers shares held by shareholders was not affected by the return of capital.

 Fully-franked special dividend (Dividend Component)

-The proposed Dividend Component is a fully-franked distribution of $0.40 per share.
-Shareholder approval is not required for the Board to determine and pay the Dividend Component, but the Board has decided that the determination and payment of the Dividend Component will be conditional on shareholders approving the Capital Component.
+The Dividend Component was a fully-franked distribution of $0.40 per share.
+Shareholder approval was not required for the Board to determine and pay the Dividend Component.
+However, the Board decided that the determination and payment of the Dividend Component was conditional on shareholders approving the Capital Component.

-For those shareholders who participate in the Wesfarmers Dividend Investment Plan, as with other dividends, the Dividend Component of $0.40 per share will be applied to acquire additional shares, in accordance with each shareholder’s level of participation in the Dividend Investment Plan.
+For those shareholders who participate in the Wesfarmers Dividend Investment Plan, as with other dividends, the Dividend Component of $0.40 per share was applied to acquire additional shares, in accordance with each shareholder’s level of participation in the Dividend Investment Plan.

 Shareholder information